-Sir, I understand what you're doin', but I respectfully request permission to grieve in my own manner.
+JACKSON Sir, I understand what you're doin', but I respectfully request permission to grieve in my own manner.

-You'll grieve the way I tell you to goddamned grieve.
-There is no Wade, there was one, but he died a long time ago, he's been dead for so long you can hardly remember his name, you understand?
+MILLER You'll grieve the way I tell you to goddamned grieve. (more) MILLER (Cont'd) There is no Wade, there was one but he died a long time ago, he's been dead for so long you can hardly remember his name, you understand?

-Sir, I understand.
+JACKSON Sir, I understand.
 I don't like it, but I understand.

-Good, now get your goddamned gear.
+MILLER Good, now get your goddamned gear.